 However, the case will most likely settle long before trial.
 So, while this is a very unpleasant process, the only thing for the at-fault party to do in this case is just to sit back and wait.

 The Car Accident Was Not My Fault – What Should I Do?

 On the other hand, the injured party will have a lot of work to do after an accident.
 If the other party was at fault, and you sustained injuries besides the damage to your vehicle, you should immediately retain a professional Los Angeles car accident attorney.

-Going to the emergency room with the paramedics is always a good idea, simply because there may be a concussion or some other injury that was not immediately apparent.
-At the hospital, get all of your imaging studies, such as X-Rays, MRIs, and CT Scans done, and request a copy of all those records.
+Going to the emergency room with the paramedics is always a good idea, simply because there may be a concussion or other injury that was not immediately apparent.
+At the hospital, get all of your imaging studies, such as X-rays, MRIs, and CT Scans, done, and request a copy of all those records.

 Follow up with your primary care physician as soon as possible.
 Make sure he or she sees the hospital records.
 Listen to your body, and have a course of treatment in place.

 After a car accident, your priority should be stabilizing your injuries.
 Next, however, you should contact our law firm for a free consultation.
 We will advise you of your legal rights and assist you through every step of the legal process.